 With some creativity and smart tricks, you can transform your space into a cozy and stylish retreat.

-From peel-and-stick wallpaper to removable backsplashes, you’ll find clever solutions to make your small space feel bigger and more inviting.
 Get ready to fall in love with your rental all over again!

 1. Removable Wallpaper